ethereum/ethereum-org-website/src/content/developers/docs/data-structures/index.md

 sidebarDepth: 2
 ---

 The Ethereum platform creates, stores and transfers large volumes of data.
-It is critical that this data is formatted in ways that are standardized and memory efficient so that nodes can be run on relatively modest consumer-grade hardware.
-To achieve this, there are several specific data structures that are used on the Ethereum stack.
+This data must get formatted in standardised and memory-efficient ways to allow anyone to [run a node](/run-a-node/) on relatively modest consumer-grade hardware.
+To achieve this, several specific data structures are used on the Ethereum stack.

 ## Prerequisites {#prerequisites}